Addiv420/Addivs-Cyan-VSCode/README.md

 # Addiv's Cyan VS Code Theme

-A vibrant and clean cyan theme for Visual Studio Code, designed to be refreshing, readable, and cool.
-Perfect for those who love cyber aesthetics, clear syntax highlighting, and a modern coding vibe.
+Addiv’s Cyan is a calm yet vibrant VS Code theme inspired by clarity and creativity.
+Designed to feel refreshing, like coding in a clear blue sky.

 ---